crownchakra/crownchakra.github.io/_posts/2023-09-3-Hacking-Wifi-Credentials.md

 ![_config.yml]({{ site.baseurl }}/wifi-images/03 clear text credenials.png)

-## Section 5: Powershell script to extract all the Wi-fi credentials stored in clear-text
+## Section 5: Script to extract all the Wi-fi credentials stored in clear-text

-- To extract all the passwords, I used the `WifiPasswordExtractor.ps1` script to extract the information written in PowerShell[^1].
+- To extract all the passwords, I used the `WifiPasswordExtractor.ps1` script to extract the information written in PowerShell.

 ```PS C:\WINDOWS\system32>.\WifiPasswordExtractor.ps1```